2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Methodology and data

 One can identify the two factors of $D_A(z)$ as angular distances and $z / H(z)$ as a radial distance.
 To infer $D_V(z) / r_s(z_d)$ from BAO data, one must calculate the 3D fiducial comoving distances, including the radial distance \cite{Carvalho:2015ica,Ruchika:2024lgi}.
 For the latter, a cosmological model must be assumed, and the universal assumption in the literature is a \lcdm model.
 Due to the assumption of a \lcdm cosmological model in the BAO data reduction, in recent years it has been questioned whether it is appropriate to use ordinary 3D BAO data when analyzing alternative cosmological models, see for example Refs.~\cite{Anselmi:2018vjz,ODwyer:2019rvi,DiValentino:2019ffd,Camarena:2019rmj,Nunes:2020hzy,Nunes:2020uex,Anselmi:2022exn,Bernui:2023byc,Gomez-Valent:2023uof,Favale:2024sdq}.
 In particular, the \lcdm assumption may bias the Hubble constant low when considering alternative cosmological models.

-To circumvent this issue, we use the 2D transversal BAO scale (BAOtr) which can be obtained without assuming any fiducial cosmology.
+To circumvent this issue, one can use the 2D transversal BAO scale (BAOtr) which can be obtained without assuming any fiducial cosmology.
 Here instead, in the BAO data reduction one calculates the 2-point angular correlation function in thin, non-overlapping, redshift shells to infer $\theta_\mathrm{BAO}(z)$ at a set of redshifts.
-The price to pay is that the errors grow by roughly one order of magnitude, from $\sim 1 \, \%$ to $\sim 10 \, \%$.
+The weak model dependence that remains is due to corrections for projection effects, which is however minimized by choosing thin redshift bins (see for example Ref.~\cite{Sanchez:2010zg}).
+The price to pay for minimizing the model-dependence is that the errors grow by roughly one order of magnitude, from $\sim 1 \, \%$ to $\sim 10 \, \%$.

 Here, we use 15 measurements of the angular BAO scale $\theta_\mathrm{BAO}$ in the redshift range $0.11 \leq z \leq 2.225$, obtained from the Sloan Digital Sky Survey (SDSS) data releases DR7, DR10, DR11, DR12, and DR12Q and compiled in Tab.~\ref{tab:BAOtr}.
 The likelihood is calculated as,